 2. Distributions may be recorded to each endowment, but the funds are not pulled out of the investment pool the same period it's recorded.
 We would record the distribution in Fundriver, reducing each fund's value and then record a due to/due from to show that money is due to operations from the pool.

-For more information on how to manager Due To/Due From in Fundriver, see one of the below articles that correlates to your subscription package!
+For more information on how to manage Due To/Due From in Fundriver, see one of the below articles that correlates to your subscription package!

 Using Due To/Due From (DTDF) without the Investment Portfolio Module